 - The SPR ACCESS growth metric is the percent of English Language Learners (ELLs) who made large improvements in English language proficiency across years specifically, those who were at or above the 60th percentile for growth. - ACCESS for ELLs 2.0 is the required instrument for the annual assessment of English language proficiency in Pennsylvania. - A student's growth score is the change in their performance from one year to the next.
 Students at or above the 60th percentile are in the top 40%, relative to similar students (above-average growth). - The state processes test scores, then transmits data for each individual student to the district.
 This metric includes all students that the state attributes to a given school. - The ACCESS growth metric is calculated separately for schools that receive two SPRs.
-At such schools, students in grades 9-12 are attributed to a school's High School report; and students in grades K-8 are attributed to a school's other report type (i.e., K-8 or Middle School). - Because of the transition from the ACCESS for ELLs assessment in 2014-2015 to the ACCESS for ELLs 2.0 assessment in 2015-2016, WIDA (the assessment developer) did not produce growth estimates in 2015-2016.
-Consequently, this metric was suppressed for all schools on the SY2015-2016 SPR.
+At such schools, students in grades 9-12 are attributed to a school's High School report; and students in grades K-8 are attributed to a school's other report type (i.e., K-8 or Middle School). - Because of the standard-setting to align the ACCESS for ELLs 2.0 to the language demands of college and career readiness standards, WIDA (the assessment developer) did not produce growth estimates in 2016-17.
+Consequently, this metric is suppressed for all schools on the SY2016-2017 SPR.